BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Suarez.md

         - right
 - Suarez accepts both Aquinas’ eudaemonism and his naturalism about the morally good.
 - In his metaphysics, Suarez opposes voluntarism about essences.
 They do not depend on God as creator
+- Just as God could not choose to create round squares, God could not choose to create any other inconsistent combinations.